No Church Buildings

 Matthew 17:1 And after six days Jesus taketh Peter, James, and John his brother, and bringeth them up into an high mountain apart, and was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.
 And, behold, there appeared unto them Moses and Elias talking with him.
 Then answered Peter, and said unto Jesus, Lord, it is good for us to be here: if thou wilt, let us make here three tabernacles; one for thee, and one for Moses, and one for Elias.
 While he yet spake, behold, a bright cloud overshadowed them: and behold a voice out of the cloud, which said, This is my beloved Son, in whom I am well pleased; hear ye him.

-This is twisted to something like this: "Peter was wanting to build a church building, but God set Peter straight, 'Listen to Jesus your example preacher, no church buildings'".
+If you go to a workers' "gospel" meeting, you may hear some ranting and raving that goes something like this: "Peter was wanting to build a church building, but God set Peter straight, 'Listen to Jesus your example preacher, no church buildings!'".

 Of the Devil

-Many WORKERS will tell you that preachers who have their own church buildings are of the devil.
-Not only have the WORKERS made up the rule of no church buildings, but they have condemned others to hell based on their rule.
+Many workers will tell you that preachers who have their own church buildings are of the devil.
+Sorry.
+A sign of a false preacher is their lies.
+And workers lie all the time.
+Not only have the workers made up the rule of no church buildings, but they have condemned others to hell based on their rule.

-I believe their goal is to turn others away from going to a church service and listening to more accurate teachings then the WORKERS could ever give about God.
+I believe the workers goal is to turn others away from going to a church service and listening to more accurate teachings then the workers could ever give about God.

-In the early years, the WORKERS had church buildings.
+In the early years, the workers had church buildings.
 Many people don't know about this.
-The WORKERS had MEETING HALLS that were transportable that they used to preach in.
-Also WORKERS had MEETING TENTS and used these shelters to preach out of.
+The workers had meeting halls that were transportable that they used to preach in.
+Also workers had meeting tents and used these shelters to preach out of.
 These buildings were made by the hands of men too.
+The workers' rules change.